 So, what is horticultural oil?
 This product is a lightweight oil that helps fend off overwintering insects such as aphids, mites, and scales.
 Other non-oil-based pest control can be too harsh on plants, whereas horticultural oil is a much gentler solution.
 The ultimate goal with this oil is to fend off unwanted pests while promoting an environment that allows your plants to grow.

 If you're doing some research into horticultural oil, you may see the phrase "dormant oil" used here and there.
 It can be confusing as it appears to be a totally different product.
 However, horticultural oil is the product, and dormant oil describes when the product should be applied.
-It's referred to as "dormant oil" because it should be applied when the plant is still dormant, which is typically in February and March.
+It's referred to as "dormant oil" because it should be applied when the plant is still dormant, which is typically November - February.
+The ideal temperature range to spray the horticultural oil is between 40 and 70 degrees.
 It's important to try not to spray the oil on sunny days as this can actually burn the leaves of the tree or shrub.
-The ideal temperature range to spray the horticultural oil is between 40 and 70 degrees.

 Why is horticultural oil important for the health of your plants?
 Overwintering insects can literally suck the life out of your plants if not addressed.
 For example, aphids feed on plant sap.
 If the plant is heavily infested, you may start to notice that leaves are wilting or turning yellow.
 The same Is true with mites and scale.
 Due to their long, needle-like mouths, they can wreak havoc on your plants.
 By spraying horticultural oil, you can control your pest issue before they kill your plants.